AdaCore/gnatstudio/docs/users_guide/environment.rst

   If GPS cannot properly initialize the debugger (using the :menuselection:`Debug --> Initialize`menu), it's usually because the underlying debugger (gdb) can't be launched properly.
-To verify this is the problem, try to launch the `gdb` command from a shell (i.e., outside of GPS).
-If you can't launch `gdb` from a shell, it usually means you are using the wrong version of `gdb` (e.g a version of `gdb` built for Solaris 8 but run on Solaris 2.6).
+To verify this is the problem, try to launch the :program:`gdb` command from a shell (i.e., outside of GPS).
+If you can't launch :program:`gdb` from a shell, it usually means you are using the wrong version of :program:`gdb` (e.g a version of :program:`gdb` built for Solaris 8 but run on Solaris 2.6).

 *GPS is frozen during a debugging session*
   .. index:: debugger

-  If GPS is no longer responding while debugging an application, you should wait a little longer, since some communications between GPS and `gdb` can take significant time to finish.
+  If GPS is no longer responding while debugging an application, you should wait a little longer, since some communications between GPS and :program:`gdb` can take significant time to finish.
 If GPS is still not responding after a few minutes, you can usually get control back in GPS by either typing :kbd:`Ctrl-C` in the shell where you've started GPS, which should unblock it.
-If that doesn't work, kill the `gdb` process launched by GPS using `ps` and `kill` or the `top` command under Unix,
+If that doesn't work, kill the :`program:`gdb` process launched by GPS using :program:`ps` and :program:`kill` or the :program:`top` command under Unix,

   .. index:: Unix
   .. index:: Windows

-  and the `Task Manager` under Windows: this will terminate your debugging session, and will unblock GPS.
+  and the Task Manager under Windows: this will terminate your debugging session, and will unblock GPS.

 *My Ada program fails during elaboration.
 How can I debug it ?*